-Please use 12-point font, pagination, single space with 1-inch margins, and include the name of the candidate on each page in a footer or header.
+Narratives must use 12-point font, pagination, single space with 1-inch margins, and include the name of the candidate on each page right aligned in a footer or header.
+Narratives should be uploaded as a pdf document only.

 Page limits